 On stage the curtain is pulled back.
 Let us give a warm welcome to a “lipid molecule (people often just call him ‘fat’).”

 You will notice many repeating patterns in a lipid molecule.
 It has what is called a “carbon backbone” like many organic molecules in our world.
 But what I wish to point out is that you will notice a large set of Hydrogen molecules (white) hugging the carbons (black) in the chain.

-Now, in contrast, enter Salt.
-He is often called sodium chloride, like the table salt you use to season your food.
+Now in contrast, enter Salt.
+He is often called sodium chloride, like the table salt your use to season your food.

-Notice, there are just two parts, a sodium atom, and a chlorine atom.
+Notice, there are just two parts, a sodium atom and a chloride atom.
 What is very different here is there are not any other competitions happening for the bond they uniquely have.
-Usually, a medium has to be available for them to let go of each other.
+Usually a medium has to be available for them to let go of each other.
 This is what happens as it dissolves in water.
-The water (H2O), as a medium becomes aligned in ways that react with chloride and sodium, coming between them to disassociate.
+The water (H2O) ,as a medium becomes aligned in ways that react with chloride and sodium, coming between them to disassociate.

 Now an unpaired Chloride would seek other Chloride atoms for stability.
 This ultimately results in Chloride gas; a poisonous and toxic gas.

 Ok, what profound truth can we extract from this?
-We are all just like molecules, with bonds like #relationships.
-Some people have only a few relationships like salt; those with whom they share memories, experiences, and events.
-Living life without significant companions to reciprocate may leave us more vulnerable to stress and 'radical' perspective after a loss.
+We are all just like molecules, with bonds like relationships.
+Some people have only a few relationships like salt; those with whom they share memories, experiences and events.
+Living life without significant companions to reciprocate, may leave us more vulnerable to stress and ‘radical’ perspective after loss.
 It is much more likely to become reactive and may contribute to an emotional imbalance when an only friend or partner is unexpectedly lost.